rocBLAS programming guide#

 handle->is_device_memory_size_query()

-is true, the call is not a normal call, but it is a device memory size query.No logging should be performed during device memory size queries.
+, the call is a device memory size query, not a normal call.No logging should be performed during device memory size queries.

-If the rocBLAS kernel requires no temporary device memory, the macro
+If the rocBLAS kernel doesn’t require temporary device memory, the macro

 RETURN_ZERO_DEVICE_MEMORY_SIZE_IF_QUERIED(handle)